-It is fitting that the Great Blue Heron Nature Reserve takes its name from this bird, for on the south-western portion of the Reserve is one of the largest heron nesting colonies in the Lower Mainland.
+It is fitting that the Great Blue Heron Nature Reserve takes its name from this bird, since the south-western portion of the Reserve is home to one of the largest heron nesting colonies in the Lower Mainland.
 With over 150 nests, the colony is active from March through July of each year.

 The Rotary Interpretive Centre was funded and constructed by Rotary Club of Chilliwack and is managed by the Great Blue Heron Nature Reserve Society.
 Volunteers operate the interpretive centre all year ’round.
 Experienced staff provide interpretive programs for school groups and other interested parties.

 Parts of the Heron Colony Loop Trail and the Discovery Trail are GATED AND LOCKED from late February to mid July to protect the foraging, feeding and nesting areas of the Pacific Great Blue Heron.
 Please note the location of these areas on the maps.